-What Is A Chattel Mortgage And When Would You Use One?
+Chattel Mortgage: What Is It And Should You Use One?

 There are a lot of options when it comes to purchasing real estate.
 But with so many financing choices available, it can be hard to know which is the best for your situation.

 If you’re looking to purchase a movable piece of equipment or modular home, a chattel mortgage may be a good option for you.
 This type of loan is often used by borrowers who want to purchase a home that isn’t permanently attached to the land.
-Rocket Mortgage® does not offer these types of loans.
+Our friends at Rocket Mortgage® do not offer these types of loans.